 Master of Science

-Degree candidates must present their research to the appointed guidance committee in final manuscript form for official acceptance no later than two weeks before the end of the semester.
-The accepted format for the bound research document is detailed in the “Regulations on Format, Duplication and Publication of Project Reports, Theses and Dissertations.”
-Detailed information is available on the NYU Tandon School of Engineering website.
+Degree candidates must present their research to the appointed guidance committee (if required) in final manuscript form for official acceptance no later than two weeks before the end of the semester.
+The accepted format for the research document is detailed in the Master’s Thesis and Project Report Guidelines.

 Master of Engineering